Nitroxt5/TeamChess/README.md

  - ScoreBoard and TestDLL are libraries written in C++.
 They contain helper functions for AI and move generating.
  - Images and Sound folders contain all the multimedia required.
- - lang_ru.py and lang_eu.py files contain localization.
  - SETTINGS.json is for saving settings.
- - Utils.py contains helper functions for creating UI and logging.
+ - Utils folder contains entities for logging, multimedia handling and more.
- - UI.py contains classes which are widgets.
-They are used in UI constructing.
- - Main.py contains methods that create UI and handle events.
-It is an entry point of the game.
+ - UI folder contains menus and widget classes for their construction.
+ - Generators folder includes generators for moves, threat tables and more.
- - Engine.py contains classes for validating moves and tracking game state.
+ - Engine folder contains classes for keeping game state in computer memory.
- - AIpy.py contains AI to play with or against.
+ - AI folder contains AI to play with or against.

 ### Running the code